In This Guide

 GitHub Copilot

-GitHub Copilot (powered by GPT-4o and OpenAI models) is still the most widely deployed AI coding tool in enterprise environments, largely because of its deep GitHub and Microsoft 365 integration.
-It is excellent at autocomplete and in-context suggestions, and teams using Azure DevOps or GitHub Enterprise get seamless deployment.
-For individual developer productivity in everyday tasks, Copilot is perfectly capable.
+GitHub Copilot (powered by GPT-5 and OpenAI models) is still the most widely deployed AI coding tool in enterprise environments, largely because of its deep GitHub and Microsoft 365 integration.
+It excels at autocomplete and in-context suggestions, and teams on Azure DevOps or GitHub Enterprise get seamless deployment.
+For everyday developer productivity, Copilot is perfectly capable.
 For complex architectural work and large codebase reasoning, Claude has a measurable edge.

 The Bottom Line on Coding